maxkoe/maxkoe.github.io/index.md

 The letter is based on the methods developped in the Paper [Emmrich & Puhst, 2015: Measure-valued and weak solutions to the nonlinear peridynamic model in nonlocal elastodynamics](http://stacks.iop.org/0951-7715/28/285).

-A first peak at my work you can see in the slides of my talk in the working group seminar: (./states.pdf)
+A first peak at my work you can see in the slides of my talk in the working group seminar: (states.pdf)

-If you are interested in the courses I did, including some scripts I typed, you can [look here](courses.html).